kkkgo/UE-DDNS/README.md

 UE-DDNS is an embedded POSIX shell DDNS script that is designed with a modular and minimalist approach to dependencies and guided design.
 - Supports both IPV4 and IPV6, and can obtain dynamic IP from URL or network interface
 - Compatible with most Unix platforms, including some embedded devices with only busybox, and relies on fewer commands as much as possible
-- Users only need to provide API KEY, and the rest are multiple-choice questions, directly generating custom scripts
+- Users only need to provide API Tokens, and the rest are multiple-choice questions, directly generating custom scripts
 - New domain names can be added directly in the wizard, one step at a time
 - Can set proxy, set traffic to go through a specified network interface, and automatically detect openwrt installation support
 - Strict IP comparison is performed to comply with API calling specifications and avoid submitting duplicate IP update requests